Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Noisy Gaussian process regression

-We also define the parameter $\eta = \sigma^2_\varepsilon / \sigma^2$ which is the ratio of the noise variance and the kernel variance, this parametrization is notably used in \cite{Gu2017robustgasp}.
+We also define the parameter $\eta = \sigma^2_\varepsilon / \sigma^2$ which is the ratio of the noise variance and the kernel variance, this parametrization is notably used in \cite{Gu2017robustgasp} and it turns out that it simplifies the algebra associated to the hyperparameter optimization in the recursive case (see below).
 Let $\textbf{x} \in \mathbb{R}^D$, we want to derive the mean and variance prediction at $\textbf{x}$ of the GP knowing the training data.
 We introduce the notations:

-By construction, the matrix $F$ has full-rank and $R(\boldsymbol\theta) + \eta I_N$ is symmetric positive definite (SPD) with $I_N$ being the $N \times N$ identity matrix.
+The matrix $F$ is assumed to have full-rank and $R(\boldsymbol\theta) + \eta I_N$ is symmetric positive definite (SPD) with $I_N$ being the $N \times N$ identity matrix.
 By the Gaussian conditioning theorem, the posterior distribution of the process $Y$ given $\textbf{Z}(X_{tr})=\textbf{z}_{tr}$ is the one of a GP $\widetilde{Y}$ with mean function $m_Y$ and covariance function $v_Y$ that have closed-form expressions, which we will refer to as the kriging equations:

 In the noise-free case, i.e., when $\sigma^2_\varepsilon=0$, we observe that for all $\textbf{x}_i$ in the input training set $X_{tr}$, we have that $m_Y(\textbf{x}_i) = z_i$ and $v_Y(\textbf{x}_i,\textbf{x}_i) = 0$, hence, $\widetilde{\mathbf{Y}}(X_{tr}) = \textbf{z}_{tr}$ almost surely.
 We refer to this fact as the ``interpolation property".
 This property is lost as soon as a noise term is present. \\